Continuity of Generalized Entropy and Statistical Learning: Bounds on entropy difference

 which is the same as the upper bound in Corollary~\ref{co:01_TV}.
 As another example, on the Euclidean space we have the following result. \begin{corollary} If $\sZ=\sA=\R^p$ and $\ell(z,a)=\|z-a\|$ is the Euclidean distance on $\R^p$, then Corollary~\ref{prop:cont_Wass} implies that

-\end{corollary} In particular, for $p=1$, Corollary~\ref{co:Euc_Wass} implies that the difference between the minimum mean absolute deviation under $P$ and $Q$ is upper-bounded by the Wasserstein distance between $P$ and $Q$ w.r.t.\ the absolute difference.
+\end{corollary} In particular, for $p=1$, Corollary~\ref{co:Euc_Wass} implies that the difference between the minimum mean absolute deviation under $P$ and $Q$ is upper-bounded by the Wasserstein distance between $P$ and $Q$ with respect to the absolute difference.

 In addition, in view of Theorem~\ref{th:D_PQ_ell}, we have the following bounds for the entropy difference in terms of the Wasserstein distance between distributions of the loss. \begin{theorem} Due to Lemma~\ref{lm:H_diff_E} and the Kantorovich-Rubinstein duality of Wasserstein distance,